-Powered gliders, also sometimes called e-soarers, are essentially gliders with electric motors.
-The propeller blades fold back when the motor is not in use, and fold flat against the nose of the plane, to reduce drag.
+Powered gliders, also called e-soarers, are essentially gliders with electric motors.
+The propeller blades fold back when the motor is not in use, flat against the nose of the plane to reduce drag.
 Most powered gliders have the motor in the nose, but they can also have the motor on a fold-away pod on top of the fuselage, behind the wing.

 Read more on rc powered gliders.

 Blimps are electric powered airships.
 They vary in design, but all have one thing in common - a helium filled body under which hangs the cabin and motors.
 The best rc blimps have two or three motors that tilt up and down to control the altitude of the blimp, and rotate to control directional movement.
 RC blimps are only suitable for flying indoors, or outside on a completely calm day.

 Multicopters, or drones, are relatively new to the radio control flying hobby and feature three or more electric motors on booms coming out of a central hub or fuselage.
 These 'copters are very stable and also agile, and make excellent camera platforms.

 RC multicopters are also sometimes sold as 'RC UFOs' but the term multicopter has become more common in recent years, with tricopters (3 motors) and quadcopters (4 motors) being the most common.
 Toy rc UFOs are also available, though usually with a single motor surrounded by an outer foam body.